openreachtech/kiriko-docs/glossary.md

 ## Examinee

 An examinee is someone who takes the onchain exams.
 Examinees can take exams of their choice at their discretion.
 During the exam period, examinees can overwrite their answers as many times as they want until they are satisfied.
-After the exam ends, examinees can see how they compare to others who took the same exam and, if they pass, receive a digital certificate.
+After the exam ends, examinees can see how they compare to others who took the same exam and, if they pass, receive an onchain digital certificate.

 ## Ethereum Attestation Service (EAS)